sneakaway-studio/tally-monsters/README.md

 ## Description

-Rotating product monsters from Tally.
+The exhibition version of the rotating product monsters from Tally.

 ## Platforms

-### Raspberry Pi Exhibition Instructions
+### Raspberry Pi Instructions

 1. Plug-in the HDMI to a display and then power cable on the Raspberry Pi
 2. Once it boots, double-click the script on the desktop called `start-full-screen.sh`